My first fight stick mod: The Aggretstick

 Unlike the more expensive Tournament Edition, this model’s stock lever and buttons were Mad Catz’s own and not arcade quality, so I removed and threw them in the bin.
 Fight stick production in this era was kinda wild, so inside was crappy cable routing and dried glue everywhere - I chipped away what I could.

 I also removed the top-plate and spent a few days peeling off the artwork and its residue.
-You can remove the residue easily enough with your finger, but it took me a few days and gave me a blister.
+You can remove the residue easily enough with your finger, but it took me a few days and I got a blister.

 Shopping spree